Feelings are Not Facts

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may get compensated.
 As an Amazon Associate I earn from qualifying purchases.
 Click HERE for my disclosure policy.

-What Does the Bible say about our Feeling?
+What Does the Bible say about emotions?

 Are they something to rule our lives?
 Are they something that should guide our decisions?

 In Proverbs 28:26 it tells us if we trust in our hearts we are fools.
 Proverbs 12:15 says the way of the fool is right in his own eyes.

 God gave us our feelings and emotions.
 Living by faith doesn’t mean we ignore them.
 They are not evil by themselves, but what we allow our thoughts to dwell on may be negative and causing an unhealthy overload of negative emotions.

 Our feelings can be, at times, scary, confusing and even dangerous to our health.
 Strong, evil emotions may lead to adultery, abusive behaviors, stealing and other evils.

 At other times they may be full of love, happiness, joy and peace.